gtema/gtema.github.io/content/_index.md

 ## Who am I

 An experienced Software architect and developer, Team Lead with passion on learning new things.
-Thiss ia a typa
+This ia a typa

 **Life motto**: make life easier.
 Wish to bring new and better IT technologies into our life, comfort instead of complexity.
 Believe, that cloud based